sayrer/be_excellent/draft-sayre-modpod-excellent.md

 # Policy

 Be Excellent To Each Other.
-For a more extensive explanation, refer to {{EXCELLENT}}.
+For an extensive explanation, refer to {{EXCELLENT}}.

 # Rules